leejoramo/UUCGV/UUCGV ByLaws.md

 UUCGV is organized around Teams responsible for conducting the work of the Church.
 Teams will be defined to primarily report to the Board, the TLC, or the Minister.

-Standing Teams are described in the bylaws.
-The Leaders of Standing Teams are elected at the Annual Meeting and are subject Term Limits.
+Standing Teams are described in these bylaws.
+The Leaders of Standing Teams are elected at the Annual Meeting and are subject to  Term Limits as set out herein.

-> Lee: Note: Rewrite
+Ad-Hoc Teams report to the Board or TLC and are created in the following ways:

+1. TEMPORARY AD-HOC: The Board or TLC creates a temporary Ad-Hoc Team to fulfill their duties, provided the Team is overseen by the Board and/or the TLC.
+Such teams shall cease to exist when the purpose for which they were appointed has been accomplished.

-Ad-Hoc Teams are created by the Board either via Policies and may be temporary or continuing in nature.
-Leaders of Ad-Hoc Teams are appointed by the Board.
+2. CONTINUING AD-HOC: The Board also creates, via Policies, Ad-Hoc Teams that are recurring in nature.
+Leaders of such Ad-Hoc Teams are appointed by the Board.
+The TLC can recommend the creation of Ad-Hoc Teams to the Board.
+Continuing Ad Hoc Teams must be re-authorized on an annual basis.

 As an obligation of membership, all church members must participate in church leadership, teams or volunteer their time.
 Friends of the church are also encouraged to participate.